XuPaperCup/WorldEdit-BE/README.md

 # This repository is a fork from SIsilicon/WorldEdit-BE.
+# The translation is suspended due to license distribution.
 ## This forked repository is working on
 +Chinese Traditional Language Support (Not Fully Supported) for WorldEdit: Bedrock Edition MCBE addon created by SIsilicon